sazzadhrz/CSE434-SQA/Project02/README.md

 ### Project Description:

 This project is done as a part of Software Quality Assurance and Testing course.
 In this project the concepts of **Test Automation** have been used.
 A live website named [PHPTravels](https://www.phptravels.net) has been tested using *Black Box* testing concepts.
+The website is travel website where people can search for hotels, flights, cars, even tours.
+Through this site people can book a tour, rent car, buy plane tickets as well as book hotels as per need by simple form fillup.
+The user can create an account or can use the features by using guest account.
+All these features are tested using automation tool and implemented using programming language.

 #### Tools Used:
 * Selenium (Version 3.141.59)